systemed/tilemaker/docs/CONFIGURATION.md

 * `filter_below` - filter areas by minimum size below this zoom level
 * `filter_area` - minimum size (in square degrees of longitude) for the zoom level `filter_below-1`
 * `combine_polygons_below` - merge adjacent polygons with the same attributes below this zoom level
+* `sort_z_level_ascending` - sort features in ascending order if features in this layer are sorted by a numeric value set in the Lua processing script (defaults to `true`)

 Use these options to combine different layer specs within one outputted layer.
 For example: